siderolabs/talos/website/content/v1.9/advanced/install-kubevirt.md

 When we are using KubeVirt, we are also installing the CDI (containerized data importer) operator.
 For this to work properly, we have to install the `local-path-provisioner`.
-This CNI kan be used to write scratch space when importing images with the CDI.
+This CNI can be used to write scratch space when importing images with the CDI.

-You can install the `local-path-provisioner` by following [this guide](../kubernetes-guides/configuration/local-storage).
+You can install the `local-path-provisioner` by following [this guide]({{< relref "../kubernetes-guides/configuration/local-storage" >}}).

 ### Configure storage